-- ACM consortium conferences, grants, opportunities
+- ACM consortium conferences and seminars, grants, opportunities

 - Bridge Scholars Program